• Skip to primary navigation

 It is an exciting time for criminal informant law.
-State and federal governments have begun examining and, in some cases, changing the law pertaining to informant use.
-Over the past few years, there have been numerous studies, commissions, hearings, and legislative proposals aimed at improving the reliability and accountability of informant policies.
+Nearly half of all states, as well as the federal government, are examining and/or changing the law pertaining to informant use.
+Over the past decade there have been studies, commissions, hearings, and legislative proposals aimed at improving the reliability and accountability of informant policies.
 Below is a partial list of jurisdictions and their efforts, with links to statutes, bills, reports, and other legislative materials where available.
-Additional background is available under the LEGISLATION section on SNITCHING BLOG.
+Additional background is available under LEGISLATION.

 For those interested in reforming informant law in your jurisdiction, the Model Bill contains legislative proposals on a wide range of issues, from reliability hearings to protections for juveniles.